Glossary

 Clip Pipeline

-A clip pipeline is the end-to-end workflow that takes source video content and produces posted short-form clips — covering source monitoring, clip extraction, formatting, and distribution.
+A clip pipeline is the end-to-end workflow that turns source video into posted short-form clips — covering watching for new source material, picking moments, formatting them for vertical, and getting them published.
 Also called a clipping workflow, clip production pipeline, clip automation pipeline, content pipeline, or clip publishing workflow.
-The pipeline defines how efficiently a clipper can turn raw source material into distributed short-form content.

 Related Terms